Written by 6:59 pm AMR

 What is a prophage?

-Why is horizontal gene transfer considered harmful?
+Why is horizontal gene transfer considered bad?

 Effects of horizontal gene transfer to a bacteria